Buying a Steel Frame House

 1. Potential Structural Issues

-Many types of steel frame properties can develop structural issues, causing the building quality to be questioned.
-This also makes the houses much more difficult to sell, insure and get a mortgage on.
-Steel can corrode severely, adding to the potential safety issues.
-This corrosion isn’t always easy to detect and you may instead require an intrusive survey to open up the walls.
+Many types of steel frame properties can develop structural issues, making these houses much more difficult to sell, insure and get a mortgage on.
+Steel can corrode, adding to the potential safety issues.
+This corrosion is usually not easy to detect and you may require an intrusive survey to investigate inside the walls.

 2. Poor Insulation and Energy Efficiency